 Telescopes can be divided into refracting, reflecting, or catadioptric.
-Refractors use a lens (transmissive optical element) as the primary light gathering element.
-Reflectors use a mirror as the primary light gathering element.
+Refractors use a lens (transmissive optical element, meaning light travels through the element) as the primary light gathering element.
+Reflectors use a mirror (a reflective optical element, meaning light bounces off the surface and does not travel through the element) as the primary light gathering element.
 Catadioptric telescopes use both transmissive element(s) and reflective element(s) as part of their primary light gathering element.

 The heyday of the refractor among large research telescopes has long since passed.
 The largest refractors, built in the late 19th and early 20th century, include the Lick 36 inch and Yerkes 40 inch, (the measurement being the diameter of the main lens).
 Larger refractors than these have never been built, due to a number of factors.
 First, since the light must pass through the lens, it must be supported only along the edge of the glass.
-Large lens can flex as the angle between the lens and the pull of gravity changes, distorting the figure of the lens.
+A large lens can flex as the angle between the lens and the pull of gravity changes, distorting the figure of the lens.
 Refractors suffer from chromatic aberration, meaning that light of different wavelengths come to slightly different focus.
 Chromatic aberration can be greatly mitigated by using 2 or more elements, or separate pieces of different types of glass.
-By proper choice of glasses with different index of refraction vs, wavelength curves, the chromatic aberration of one element can help cancel that of another element.
+By proper choice of glasses with different index of refraction vs. wavelength curves, the chromatic aberration of one element can help cancel that of another element.
 However, using 2 or more elements has disadvantages such as increased cost and reflection light losses at each airglass interface.
-Multi- element transmissive optics are used almost exclusively as camera lenses, but in presentday astronomy refractors are rare, except for a small minority of amateur telescopes.
+Multi-element transmissive optics are used almost exclusively as ordinary camera lenses, but in present day astronomy refractors are rare, except for a small minority of amateur telescopes.

 Today, the majority of amateur and all large research telescopes use a mirror as their primary light collector and so are reflectors.
 A glass substrate is used to hold the optical figure, while the reflectivity comes from a thin layer of aluminum deposited on the front of the mirror.
 Because light does not pass through the mirror, it can be supported from the rear, so that glass flex does not limit the size of mirrors the way it does lenses.
 Most large reflectors use a single large piece of glass for their primary mirror (monolithic mirror), although several important telescopes (original MMT and Keck 10 meter telescopes) have used a segmented primary, where the primary is actually composed of a number of separate pieces of glass.
-Mirrors reflect all wavelengths the same, so do not suffer from chromatic aberration.
+The reflective coating (usually aluminum) on mirrors reflects all wavelengths the same, so reflectors do not suffer from chromatic aberration.

 Figures 5.2 and 5.3 show schematic configurations for several common telescope types.
 The Newtonian uses a parabolic primary, with a flat diagonal mirror to move the focal plane to the side of the telescope tube.
 This is a common "home made" telescope type.
-It suffers from limited field, due to off- axis aberrations.
+It suffers from limited field, due to off- axis aberrations meaning image quality deteriorates away from the center of the optical field.
 Several types of telescopes use 2 curved mirrors, a concave primary and a convex secondary.
 The convex secondary partially counteracts the converging beam from the primary, making an effective focal length much larger than the focal length of the primary mirror (see Figure 5.4).
 A classical Cassegrain system has a parabolic primary and a hyperbolic secondary.
-A Ritchey- Chretien (RC), also known as an aplanatic Cassegrain, system uses both hyperbolic primary and secondary mirrors.
+A Ritchey- Chretien (RC) system, also known as an aplanatic Cassegrain, uses both hyperbolic primary and secondary mirrors.
 Many large telescopes (e.g. HST, Kitt Peak 4m) use the RC optical configuration.